Asiana 777 Pilots Relied On Auto-Throttle For Airspeed

 The accounts given to investigators by the pilots, as relayed by Hersman, confirmed information from the plane's flight data recorder that showed the plane was flying 25 percent below its target airspeed as it came in for landing.

 While she has declined to speculate on the cause of the crash, much of the information released by the NTSB suggests pilot error as a main focus of the investigation.

 The pilot in charge of landing the plane on Saturday was in training on the 777 and was roughly halfway through the process, while seated next to him was a pilot on his first flight as an instructor.
 Both were experienced pilots, although they had not flown together before, Hersman said.

-"At about 500 feet, he realized that they were low," Hersman told reporters, referring to the instructor pilot's account of the failed last-second attempts to avoid Saturday's disaster.
-"Between 500 and 200 feet (150 and 60 meters), they had a lateral deviation and they were low.
+"At about 500 feet, he realised that they were low," Hersman told reporters, referring to the instructor pilot's account of the failed last-second attempts to avoid Saturday's disaster.
+"Between 500 and 200 feet (150 and 60 metres), they had a lateral deviation and they were low.
 They were trying to correct at that point."